Circle Theorems Calculator

 Tangent

-A straight line that touches the circle at exactly one point without entering the interior.
+A line that touches the circle at exactly one point.

 Arc

-A portion of the circumference of a circle between two points on the circle.
+A portion of the circumference between two points.

 Segment

-Find the angle at the center when the angle at the circumference is 35°:
+Find the center angle when the circumference angle is 35°.

 70°